HiPhish/rainbow-delimiters.nvim/HACKING.rst

-When working with the Tree-sitter API and iterating through matches and captures we have no way of knowing that any of the captures within `Charlie` belong to `Bravo`.
-Furthermore, we do now know that `Bravo` is the lowest node to still contain the cursor.
+When working with the Tree-sitter API and iterating through matches and captures we have no way of knowing that any of the captures within `Charlie` are contained within `Bravo`.
+However, due to the order of traversal we do know that `Bravo` is the lowest node to still contain the cursor.

-Therefore we first have to iterate through all captures and fine the lowest container node which contains the cursor.
-Then if a captured node does not contain the cursor we can check whether it is a descendant of the cursor container node.
+Therefore we that the first match which contains the cursor is the lowest one.
+If a match does not contain the cursor we can check whether it is a descendant of the cursor container match.